Neon: History

 A second gas was also reported along with neon, having approximately the same density as argon but with a different spectrum – Ramsay and Travers named it metargon.
-However, subsequent spectroscopic analysis revealed it to be argon contaminated with carbon monoxide.
+However, the subsequent spectroscopic analysis revealed it to be argon contaminated with carbon monoxide.
 Finally, the same team discovered xenon by the same process, in September 1898.

 Neon's scarcity precluded its prompt application for lighting along the lines of Moore tubes, which used nitrogen and which were commercialized in the early 1900s.
 After 1902, Georges Claude's company Air Liquide produced industrial quantities of neon as a byproduct of his air-liquefaction business.
 In December 1910 Claude demonstrated modern neon lighting based on a sealed tube of neon.
 Claude tried briefly to sell neon tubes for indoor domestic lighting, due to their intensity, but the market failed because homeowners objected to the color.
 In 1912, Claude's associate began selling neon discharge tubes as eye-catching advertising signs and was instantly more successful.
 Neon tubes were introduced to the U.S. in 1923 with two large neon signs bought by a Los Angeles Packard car dealership.
 The glow and arresting red color made neon advertising completely different from the competition.
 The intense color and vibrancy of neon equated with American society at the time, suggesting a "century of progress" and transforming cities into sensational new environments filled with radiating advertisements and "electro-graphic architecture".

 Neon played a role in the basic understanding of the nature of atoms in 1913, when J. J. Thomson, as part of his exploration into the composition of canal rays, channeled streams of neon ions through a magnetic and an electric field and measured the deflection of the streams with a photographic plate.
 Thomson observed two separate patches of light on the photographic plate (see image), which suggested two different parabolas of deflection.
 Thomson eventually concluded that some of the atoms in the neon gas were of higher mass than the rest.
 Though not understood at the time by Thomson, this was the first discovery of isotopes of stable atoms.
 Thomson's device was a crude version of the instrument we now term a mass spectrometer.